Highlights of World Table Tennis Singapore Smash 2024-Xinhua - ExBulletin

 Highlights of World Table Tennis Singapore Smash 2024-Xinhua

-Patrick Franziska of Germany celebrates during the men's singles round of 32 against Ma Long of China during the World Table Tennis Singapore Smash 2024 in Singapore, March 12, 2024.
-(Photo by Then Chih Wey/Xinhua)
+Shin Yubin (L)/Lim Jonghoon of South Korea react during the mixed doubles final against Sun Yingsha/Wang Chuqin of China during the World Table Tennis Singapore Smash 2024 in Singapore, March 15, 2024.
+(Photo by Then Chih Wey/ Xinhua)

-Ma Long of China makes a return during the men's singles round of 32 against Patrick Franziska of Germany during the World Table Tennis Singapore Smash 2024 in Singapore, March 12, 2024.
-(Photo by Then Chih Wey/Xinhua)
+Shin Yubin (R)/Lim Jonghoon of South Korea compete during the mixed doubles final against Sun Yingsha/Wang Chuqin of China during the World Table Tennis Singapore Smash 2024 in Singapore, March 15, 2024.
+(Photo by Then Chih Wey/ Xinhua)

-Ma Long of China serves during the men's singles round of 32 against Patrick Franziska of Germany during the World Table Tennis Singapore Smash 2024 in Singapore, March 12, 2024.
-(Photo by Then Chih Wey/Xinhua)
+Shin Yubin (R)/Lim Jonghoon of South Korea compete during the mixed doubles final against Sun Yingsha/Wang Chuqin of China during the World Table Tennis Singapore Smash 2024 in Singapore, March 15, 2024.
+(Photo by Then Chih Wey/ Xinhua)

-Ma Long of China reacts during the men's singles round of 32 against Patrick Franziska of Germany during the World Table Tennis Singapore Smash 2024 in Singapore, March 12, 2024.
+Shin Yubin (2nd from right)/Lim Jonghoon (1st from right) of South Korea compete during the mixed doubles final against Sun Yingsha (2nd from left)/Wang Chuqin of China during the World Table Tennis Singapore Smash 2024 in Singapore , March 15, 2024.
 (Photo by Then Chih Wey/Xinhua)

-Patrick Franziska of Germany serves during the men's singles round of 32 against Ma Long of China during the World Table Tennis Singapore Smash 2024 in Singapore, March 12, 2024.
-(Photo by Then Chih Wey/Xinhua)
+Sun Yingsha/Wang Chuqin (L) of China compete during the mixed doubles final against Shin Yubin/Lim Jonghoon of South Korea during the World Table Tennis Singapore Smash 2024 in Singapore, March 15, 2024.
+(Photo by Then Chih Wey/ Xinhua)

-Patrick Franziska of Germany competes during the men's singles round of 32 against Ma Long of China during the World Table Tennis Singapore Smash 2024 in Singapore, March 12, 2024.
-(Photo by Then Chih Wey/Xinhua)
+Sun Yingsha/Wang Chuqin (L) of China compete during the mixed doubles final against Shin Yubin/Lim Jonghoon of South Korea during the World Table Tennis Singapore Smash 2024 in Singapore, March 15, 2024.
+(Photo by Then Chih Wey/ Xinhua)

-Patrick Franziska of Germany serves during the men's singles round of 32 against Ma Long of China during the World Table Tennis Singapore Smash 2024 in Singapore, March 12, 2024.
-(Photo by Then Chih Wey/Xinhua)
+Sun Yingsha (R)/Wang Chuqin of China compete during the mixed doubles final against Shin Yubin/Lim Jonghoon of South Korea during the World Table Tennis Singapore Smash 2024 in Singapore, March 15, 2024.
+(Photo by Then Chih Wey/ Xinhua)

-Ma Long of China makes a return during the men's singles round of 32 against Patrick Franziska of Germany during the World Table Tennis Singapore Smash 2024 in Singapore, March 12, 2024.
-(Photo by Then Chih Wey/Xinhua)
+Shin Yubin (R)/Lim Jonghoon of South Korea compete during the mixed doubles final against Sun Yingsha/Wang Chuqin of China during the World Table Tennis Singapore Smash 2024 in Singapore, March 15, 2024.
+(Photo by Then Chih Wey/ Xinhua)

-Patrick Franziska of Germany makes a return during the men's singles round of 32 against Ma Long of China during the World Table Tennis Singapore Smash 2024 in Singapore, March 12, 2024.
-(Photo by Then Chih Wey/Xinhua)
+Sun Yingsha/Wang Chuqin (R) of China celebrates his goal during the mixed doubles final against Shin Yubin/Lim Jonghoon of South Korea during the World Table Tennis Singapore Smash 2024 in Singapore, March 15, 2024.
+(Photo by Then Chih Wey/Xinhua )

 |